HI, I’M CAROLINE…

 Going through my process after many years, I started to realize there was nothing wrong with me, nothing to fix.
 I found out that I wasn’t the only one going through this or feeling this way.
 This is much more insidious than I had originally thought.

-When you are going through something so completely sadistic as Alienation and dealing with the Family Court system, it’s enough to put anyone in a state of depression and the feeling of insanity from the gaslighting alone.
+When you are going through something so completely sadistic as Alienation and dealing with the Family Court system, it’s enough to put anyone in a state of depression and anxiety and the feeling of insanity from the gaslighting alone.
 Wouldn’t you think?

 Statistically, approximately 65% of marriages end up in divorce in the US and 15-30% are High Conflict Divorces.
 Alienation happens in about 70-80% of the countries in the world.
 Think there might be an issue here?